-If you go grocery shopping regularly, chances are you’ve noticed a somewhat recent rise in the number of gluten-free options available.
+If you go grocery shopping regularly, chances are you’ve noticed a somewhat recent rise in the number of gluten-free diet options available.
 This is in part because the number of people suffering from gluten sensitivities is also on the rise.

-In fact, studies estimate the number of people diagnosed with Celiac Disease (one of the main causes of a gluten sensitivity) is 1 in 133 million people.
+In fact, studies estimate the number of people diagnosed with Celiac Disease (one of the main causes of gluten sensitivity) is 1 in 133 million people.
 And that’s just people with a diagnosis.
 Studies estimate that 83% of people who have Celiac Disease are undiagnosed or misdiagnosed with something else.
 This is because Celiac Disease can present itself very subtly in people who have it.
 This, in turn, makes it difficult to discover.

 However, Celiacs are not the only ones who should care about gluten in their food.

 While a gluten-free diet is necessary for people who have Celiac Disease, since gluten destroys their small intestines, this diet change can benefit many other people, too.
-People with some obvious conditions come to mind, such as those diagnosed with Irritable Bowel Syndrome (IBS) or a non-Celiac gluten sensitivity.
+People with some obvious conditions come to mind, such as those diagnosed with Irritable Bowel Syndrome (IBS) or non-Celiac gluten sensitivity.
 However, some not-so-obvious candidates have also found pain relief through a gluten-free diet.
 These candidates include people suffering from any type of inflammation, such as Rheumatoid Arthritis.

 Transitioning to a gluten-free diet can come with many health benefits.
 If you’re considering this dietary change, you should understand several critical points before you begin.